 Percale

 A one-over, one-under weave.
 Crisp, matte, and cool to the touch, like a freshly laundered dress shirt.
 Percale gets softer with every wash but keeps its structure.
-This is what hotels reach for in warmer climates and what we use in our 210 TC sheets.
-We build them with a 40's single-pick yarn at 110 ends per inch by 90 picks per inch, then finish them with singeing and calendering to eliminate stray fibers and produce that signature smooth, flat surface.
+This is what hotels reach for in warmer climates and what we use in our 300 TC sheets.
+We build them with a 60's × 60's yarn at 163 ends per inch by 123 picks per inch, double pick construction, then finish them with singeing and calendering to eliminate stray fibers and produce that signature smooth, flat surface.

 Sateen

 A four-over, one-under weave.
 Smooth, slightly lustrous, with a silk-like hand.
 Sateen drapes beautifully and feels warmer against the skin.
 Best for cooler nights and those who love a luxurious, refined feel.
+We use sateen for our 400, 600, and 800 TC sheets.
 We'll cover the weave craft itself in depth in our Percale vs Sateen guide.

 Fiber quality beats fiber quantity